JuanPautasso/jp-info/_portfolio/design_R-fMRI_pipeline.md

 ---
-title: "Design and development of a novel pipeline for resting-state functional magnetic resonance imaging processing"
+title: "Design and development of a novel pipeline for resting-state functional magnetic resonance imaging (R-fMRI) processing"
 excerpt: >
   <div>
     <p>The developed pipeline automates preprocessing and processing of R-fMRI data to analyze functional connectivity, particularly in the Default Mode Network (DMN).
 Key outcomes include:</p>